ascorbic/unpic-img/packages/svelte/README.md

 />
 ```

-For the supported props, see [the main README](https://github.com/ascorbic/unpic-img/#props).
+For the supported props, see [the docs](https://unpic.pics/img/svelte).